Switzerland during World War I and World War II: Financial relationships with Nazi Germany

 Under pressure from the Allies, in December 1943 quotas were imposed on the importation and exportation of certain goods and foodstuffs and in October 1944 sales of munitions were halted.
 However, the transit of goods by railway between Germany, Italy and occupied France continued.
 North–South transit trade across Switzerland increased from 2.5 million tons before the war to nearly 6 million tons per year.
 No troops or "war goods" were supposed to be transshipped.
 Switzerland was concerned that Germany would cease the supply of the coal it required if it blocked coal shipments to Italy while the Allies, despite some plans to do so, took no action as they wanted to maintain good relations with Switzerland.
 Between 1939 and 1945 Germany exported 10,267,000 tons of coal to Switzerland.
 In 1943 these imports supplied 41% of Swiss energy requirements.
 In the same period Switzerland sold electric power to Germany equivalent to 6,077,000 tons of coal.

+2026 Swiss intelligence files

+In May 2026, the Swiss Federal Intelligence Service announced that it would grant historians conditional access to long-sealed federal files relating to Nazi war criminal Josef Mengele, reversing decades of refusals to declassify the material.
+The decision followed years of pressure from historians investigating Switzerland’s possible role as a transit or refuge point for fugitive Nazis after the Second World War.
+The files had reportedly been sealed until 2071 on grounds of national security and protection of the extended family, a classification that historians and transparency advocates argued had contributed to speculation and conspiracy theories surrounding Switzerland’s postwar handling of Nazi war criminals.

+The files concern longstanding suspicions that Mengele may have travelled through or stayed in Switzerland in the late 1950s and early 1960s while living in South America under false identities.
+Bochsler discovered that Austrian intelligence warned Swiss authorities in June 1961 that Mengele might be on Swiss territory.
+Zurich police records further showed that Mengele’s wife had rented an apartment near Zurich Airport, applied for permanent residency, and that the residence was subsequently placed under police surveillance.
+Historian Jakob Tanner described the controversy as reflecting broader tensions in Switzerland between national security secrecy and historical transparency concerning the country’s wartime and postwar conduct.